Antimicrobial Resistance (TPAMR)

 • Participate in mentorship of a predoctoral student in the UTHealth Molecular Basis of Infectious Diseases training program

-• Attend and present poster and research talk at TMC Annual AMR and Stewardship Conference (January 2024)
+• Attend and present poster and research talk at TMC Annual AMR and Stewardship Conference (held in January)

 • Attend and present poster at Keck Annual Research Conference (held in October)